Did you know?

 Appearance

-They have a unique appearance which makes them easily identifiable.
-Their colors range from blue to gray, with white underbellies.
-A dorsal fin stretches above them (almost the same length as their body) like a sail, hence where they got their name from.
-Since sailfish belong to the family of billfish, they have an upper jaw that juts out like a sword, similar to a swordfish
+The first dorsal fin stretches above them (almost the same length of their bodies) like a sail, hence where they got their name from.
+This “sail” can be raised or lowered, adding to the fish’s maneuverability and communication.
+Since they belong to the family of billfish, they have an upper jaw that juts out like a sword, similar to a swordfish.
+Both are short and concave.

 Their bodies are thick and long and can grow up to 10 feet.